BenjaminCarpenter480/bcarpentlab-notes/_posts/2025-08-11-Building_container_images_Kubernetes_GitLab_runner.md

 ## BuildKit vs BuildAh vs Docker Build - A Comparative Analysis

-After some research and testing, I found BuildKit to be the preferred choice for most CI/CD environments.
+After some research and testin, I found BuildKit to be the preferred choice for most CI/CD environments.
 It offers better feature support (caching, parallelism), can be run securely in rootless mode, and has a simpler setup that leads to better adoption.

 ### Docker Build